-DYNAMIC LEANII NGS Un Inderweight Neutral Overweight ASSET CLASS COMMENTS U.S. Equity vs. Non-U.S. Equity We guide investors to diversify between U.S. and non-U.S. equity, maintaining a neutral allocation versus our SAA.
+DYNAMIC LEANIN IGS Underweight Neutral Overweight ASSET CLASS COMMENTS EQUITY U.S. Equity vs. Non-U.S. Equity We guide investors to diversify between U.S. and non-U.S. equity, maintaining a neutral allocation versus our SAA.
 U.S. equities benefit from strong economic growth and innovation, but starting valuations may pose a headwind if company earnings underwhelm.
 Outside the U.S., attractive valuations are offset by geopolitical tensions and sluggish economic growth, softening their appeal.
 U.S. Large Cap vs. U.S. Small Cap Large cap companies offer stability and earnings resilience but face valuation pressures after strong performance in mega cap tech.
 Small caps are more vulnerable to higher-for-longer interest rates, which challenge companies reliant on financing or carrying significant debt.
 However, a favorable economic backdrop and an earnings recovery still present opportunities within small cap for skilled active investors.
-EQUITY U.S. Large Value vs. U.S. Large Growth We believe investors should be diversified across both value and growth broaden out beyond the Magnificent Seven and have a preference for que that are expected to benefit from our long-term investment themes.
-Value valuations and benefits from higher yields, while growth continues to gailike AI. uality compa ue offers atti anies and t ractive rela hose tive Non-U.S. Developed Markets vs. Emerging Markets Both developed and emerging markets remain vulnerable to idiosyncratic ris from geopolitical tensions, economic challenges, and an "America First" age administration.
-Despite ongoing stimulus, China continues to grapple with s from its high debt levels and aging population, compounded by persistent is enda from th structural ch ne incoming allenges st g Trump emming Europe vs. Japan Japanese equities have given back some of their gains recently, but we be for relative outperformance.
-Japan's domestic reflation along with corpora to enhance shareholder value in the medium-to-long term.
-In Europe, poli ate governa licy uncertai nce reform nty in Franc are likely ce and
+U.S. Large Value vs. U.S. Large Growth We believe investors should be diversified across both value and growth styles.
+We expect returns to broaden out beyond the Magnificent Seven and have a preference for quality companies and those that are expected to benefit from our long-term investment themes.
+Value offers attractive relative valuations and benefits from higher yields, while growth continues to gain support from innovations like AI.
+Non-U.S. Developed Markets vs. Emerging Markets Both developed and emerging markets remain vulnerable to idiosyncratic risks and headwinds stemming from geopolitical tensions, economic challenges, and an "America First" agenda from the incoming Trump administration.
+Despite ongoing stimulus, China continues to grapple with structural challenges stemming from its high debt levels and aging population, compounded by persistent issues in its real estate market.
+Europe vs. Japan Japanese equities have given back some of their gains recently, but we believe there is still the potential for relative outperformance.
+Japan's domestic reflation along with corporate governance reform are likely to enhance shareholder value in the medium-to-long term.
+In Europe, policy uncertainty in France and Germany, weaker Chinese growth, and the Russia-Ukraine war remain headwinds for the growth outlook.